preswes14/UNTITLEDDICEGAME/README.md

 ### Strategic Possibilities
 Teammates could strategize around specific builds:
-- *"Let's soup up the Paladin's persuade ability, then replace as many segments on our dice with that one supercharged Persuade die!"*
+- *"Let's soup up Player 1's persuade ability die, then scratch out as many of our other dice numbers as we can, and replace as many segments on our dice with that one supercharged Persuade die!"*
-- *"Let's stack all of our bad numbers onto Stab - we're trying to play pacifist."*
+- *"Let's stack all of our bad numbers onto Stab, Slash, and Bash - we're trying to play pacifist and want to resolve things, even combat, nonviolently if possible."*

 ---